How to become a real estate agent in Dubai: A step-by-step guide

 Note that if you fail to apply for renewal within the due date, your licence could be subject to cancellation, or you will be required to take the training course once again.

-To summarise, the documents required for the renewal process include the following:
+To summarise, the documents required for the renewal process of a real estate licence in Dubai include the following:

 The renewal fee is AED 510.

-If you plan on changing agencies, you will have to cancel your broker’s License and apply for a new one after you receive your new residency visa from the new agency.
-Remember, you must submit proof of cancellation of your previous Brokers License to receive the new one.
+If you plan on changing agencies, you must cancel your Broker’s Licence and apply for a new one after you receive your new residency visa from the new agency.
+You will also be issued a new BRN (Broker Registration Number).
+Remember, you must submit proof of cancellation of your previous Brokers Licence to receive the new one.
+This covers the essential Dubai real estate agent requirements.

 FAQs about how to become a real estate agent in Dubai

-You have to submit an application in the Trakheesi system.
+You must apply via the Trakheesi system.
 There are no cancellation charges.

 Expats can enrol in the licensing process as soon as they obtain their residency permit.
 There is no specified period of residency that they have to complete.

-While you do not require a university degree to apply for the licence, you must be at least 21 years old to become a qualified real estate agent in the UAE.
+While a university degree is not required to apply for the licence, you must be at least 21 to become a qualified real estate agent in the UAE.

-And, of course, you can always sign up with the Bayut Academy and attend highly-rated workshops for real estate professionals on key skills like communication, time management, sales and negotiation.
+You can always sign up with Bayut Academy and attend highly rated workshops for real estate professionals on key skills such as communication, time management, sales and negotiation.